jamesgurung/timetable-calendar-generator/README.md

 1. Open a command line and run one of the following commands:
     1. `makecal --csv` to generate comma-separated (.csv) calendar files
     1. `makecal --ical` to generate iCalendar (.ics) files
-    1. `makecal --google` to directly upload users' timetables to a secondary Google Calendar (this requires domain admin privileges but is a little less risky than working with users' main calendars)
+    1. `makecal --google` to directly upload users' timetables to Google Calendar (see below for more options)
-    1. `makecal --primarygoogle` to directly upload users' timetables to their primary Google Calendar (this requires domain admin privileges and will delete any calendars named 'My timetable', which may have been created with the `--google` option.)

 ### Input files